nai-kon/midihum_gui/README.md

 forked from:
 https://github.com/erwald/midihum

-I added a simple GUI and compile to exe.
+I added a simple GUI and compiled into exe.

 ![](dialog.png)